-Within the relevant range and specified time period, the total amount of variable costs varies directly (in proportion) to change in activity level.
+Within a relevant range and specified time period, the total variable costs vary directly (in proportion) to the change in activity level.
 The cost per unit is constant.

 For example: ABC Company spends $2.50 materials cost for every unit of Product A. If the company produces 1,000 units, it spends $2,500 ($2.50 x 1,000).
 If it produces 2,000 units, then the company will spend $5,000 ($2.50 x 2,000).
 Take note that the cost per unit does not change but the total cost varies directly with the level of activity.